chetanty/FlutterWorkshop/README.md

 )
 `

-To change your font:
+##To change your font:

-First, add your font file (e.g., .ttf or .otf) to your project.
+1)First, add your font file (e.g., .ttf or .otf) to your project.

-Update your pubspec.yaml file to include the font:
+2)Update your pubspec.yaml file to include the font:

 `
 flutter: